Department of Philosophy, York University

 Arabic and Islamic Philosophy

 Philosophy of Gender

 |Location||Toronto, Ontario, Canada|

-The deadline for applications is November 1, 2017.
+To be guaranteed of full consideration, completed applications must be received by November 1, 2019.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.

 |How to apply|

 |Contact name||Robert Myers|